Dusoye/ultramarathon/README.md

 ## 1. Introduction

+This dataset allows us to have a great look at the changes that have happened in ultramarathon racing and shows how both participation and the number of events have grown exponentially since the 1950’s.

 ### 1.1 Load and check data

-First let’s load the required libraries and dataset

     library(data.table)
     library(dplyr)